csizy/Shannon-Coder/README.md

   Tip#1:

             	1st lvl -> Alphabetic groups according to 1st letter(and number)
 		2nd lvl -> Hash tables according to hash IDs
 		3rd lvl -> Symbols in alphabetic order in lists

-4: Use const where possible (eg.: function parameter list)

-5: Outsource the initialisation funtions from the insertNew[...]Between() functions to the calling function.

-  Tip#1:

-		-> allocate locally
-		-> check for allocation exceptions locally
-		-> initialise with function call
-		-> insert with function call

-6: Capability of processing numbers.
+4: Capability of processing numbers.

+5: Randomize pivot and modify algorythm (if necessary) in function 'partition'.

 Note that each development field have to be launched and treated in a separate branch from the master branch.

-[Adam] [03-09-2019]
+[Adam] [11-02-2020]